Ciso-Codes/merge-conflicts-demo/README.md

      <<<<<<< HEAD
      This project is super cool — Anne’s edit.
      =======
-     This project is awesome — Instructor’s edit.
+     This project is awesome — Ciso’s edit.
      >>>>>>> main
      ```
 4. Resolve Together